CHIRU98/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-This repo contains machine learning projects End to End This Repo is consist of end to end ML projects
+This repo contains machine learning projects End to End.Deployed on Heroku and aws.